sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 </figure>

 This all seems pretty straightforward; however, what happens when one route has more sequence points than the other?

+*Note that technically this is not the Euclidean distance but the "geodesic distance" which measures the distance between two points on the Earth's surface.
+The basic idea still applies.

 ### Example 2: My complicated lunchtime walk to Woolworths